Instagram Post 1/7/2019

 Another visit to Super HK Food Court, 37-11 Main St, Flushing, in the basement of Super HK Supermarket, this time to Stall 21.
 I didn’t catch the English translation of the name (if it was even there to be caught), but the Chinese characters are 客來勤 (Ke Lai Qin) literally: Customers Come Frequent.
 That last character can also mean diligent or hard-working; either way, the name is surely aspirational.

 This is Fried Fish Belly, not to be confused with fish maw (swim bladder).
 I’ve had fish belly elsewhere, particularly in some dim sum parlors where I suspect the bellies were from smaller fish since they were significantly more tender than these.
-Their unanticipated texture is a little difficult to describe – they’re soft but resilient and chewy, not really crunchy (peanuts are crunchy), not really crispy (chips are crispy), but you can easily hear the sound of your tablemates chomping down on them; definitely a tasty dish though.
+Their unanticipated texture is a little difficult to describe – they’re soft but resilient and chewy, not really crunchy (peanuts are crunchy), not really crispy (chips are crispy), but you can easily hear the sound of your tablemates chomping down on them.
+A tasty dish, but the texture will be challenging for some.

 Braised eggplant, a classic crowd pleaser; they did a good job with this one as well.